Dual Degrees within the University of Pennsylvania Stuart Weitzman School of Design

 Master of Architecture, Master of City Planning, Master of Science in Historic Preservation or Master of Landscape Architecture/Master of Business Administration

-To satisfy the School of Design portion of the dual-degree program, students must take at least 25 course units in the architecture or landscape architecture departments or at least 15 course units in city planning or historic preservation.
+To satisfy the Weitzman School portion of the dual-degree program, students must take at least 25 course units in the architecture or landscape architecture departments or at least 15 course units in city planning or historic preservation.
 To satisfy the MBA portion of the dual-degree program, students must take at least 15 course units at the Wharton School.
 It is Wharton policy that courses taken at Wharton prior to admission may not be applied toward the degree requirements of the MBA program.

 Master of Architecture or Landscape Architecture/MBA (4 years, 40 CUs)